mikee47/rboot/README.rst

 by Richard A Burton, richardaburton@gmail.com http://richard.burtons.org/

+March 2021: Forked for use with Sming and partition tables.

 rBoot is designed to be a flexible open source boot loader, a replacement for the binary blob supplied with the SDK.
 It has the following advantages over the Espressif loader: